New Castle, Delaware: Historic sites

-New Castle Historic District is an area approximately four blocks square in the center of town with about 500 historic buildings, built between 1700 and 1940.
+New Castle Historic District is an area about four blocks square in the center of the city with about 500 historic buildings, built between 1700 and 1940.
 This area contains one of the highest concentrations of well-preserved buildings dating from the 17th to early 19th centuries.
 It was declared a National Historic Landmark in 1967.

-The New Castle Historic District was listed on the National Register of Historic Places in 1967 and it was relisted, with enlarged boundaries and expanded period of significance as a National Historic Landmark District in 1984.
-The historic district then covered 135 acre of area and includes Amstel House and Old Courthouse which are separately listed on the NRHP.
+The New Castle Historic District was listed on the National Register of Historic Places (NRHP) in 1967 and was relisted, with enlarged boundaries and expanded period of significance as a National Historic Landmark District, in 1984.
+The historic district then covered 135 acre and includes Amstel House and Old Courthouse, which are separately listed on the NRHP.
 The area includes 461 contributing buildings, one other contributing structure, and one contributing object.

-The New Castle Court House, the Green, and the Sheriff's House are parts of First State National Historical Park, a unit of the National Park System.
-The national park interprets Delaware's settlement and role in the founding of the United States.
+The New Castle Court House, the Green, and the Sheriff's House are parts of First State National Historical Park, a unit of the national park system.
+The park interprets Delaware's settlement and role in the founding of the United States.

 Notable sites the historic district include: